React JS 100 MCQ

 Question 78: What is the purpose of the shouldComponentUpdate lifecycle method in class components?

-B. To allow React to decide whether to re-render a component based on changes to props or state
+Correct Answer: B. shouldComponentUpdate allows React to decide whether to re-render a component based on changes to its props or state, which can improve performance by avoiding unnecessary renders.

 Question 79: What is the role of the React Profiler?